 PRINCIPLES

-To a Modern Whig, most political questions deserve to be viewed more broadly than through the traditional two sides of “liberal” and “conservative.”
-We believe each issue should be analyzed afresh and each issue should be addressed on its own merits.
+To a Modern Whig, most political questions deserve to be viewed more profoundly than through the traditional two sides of liberal and conservative.
+We believe each issue should be addressed on its own merits, and within the context of place and time.

-In our case, those beliefs can be summarized as a set of principles, couched in moderation, centrism and common sense.
+In our case, those beliefs can be summarized as a set of principles, couched in the wisdom and restraint of moderation, centrism and common sense.

-But we do believe the comprehensive nature of our approach means the Modern Whig solution to a political issue is usually more honest and authentic -- not to mention more effective -- than what we’re used to hearing in our national discourse.
+But we do believe the comprehensive nature of our approach means the Modern Whig solution to a political issue is usually more effective — not to mention more complete — than what we’re used to hearing in our national discourse.

 The Constitution is the foundation of the rule of law